brian-team/brian2/docs_sphinx/introduction/brian1_to_2/synapses.rst

 The specification of delays changed in several aspects from Brian 1 to Brian 2:
 In Brian 1, delays where homogeneous by default, and heterogeneous delays had to be marked by ``delay=True``, together with the specification of the maximum delay.
-In Brian 2, homogeneous delays are the default and you do not have to state the maximum delay.
+In Brian 2, heterogeneous delays are the default and you do not have to state the maximum delay.
 Brian 1's syntax of specifying a pair of values to get randomly distributed delays in that range is no longer supported, instead use Brian 2's standard string syntax: